danfis/maplan/README.md

 This generates a set of .proto files in the same directory, each corresponding to one agent.

-Now, you can run planner with --ma-factor-dir option, for example:
+Now, you can run planner with `--ma-factor-dir` option, for example:
 ```sh
   $ ./bin/search --ma-factor-dir -p path/to/factored/depot/pfile1 -H lm-cut -s astar
 ```

 ### Multi-agent Planner in Processes
-The preprocessing is the same as in the previous case (use third-party/translate/translate-factored.sh).
+The preprocessing is the same as in the previous case (use `third-party/translate/translate-factored.sh`).

-The option --ma-factor switches to multi-agent solver using TCP/IP communication channels.
+The option `--ma-factor` switches to multi-agent solver using TCP/IP communication channels.

-The configuration of TCP/IP channels is done using --tcp and --tcp-id options.
+The configuration of TCP/IP channels is done using `--tcp` and `--tcp-id` options.
-Each agent runs in its own process, so you'll need to run as many ./bin/search planners as you have agents in your problem.
-The --tcp option defines ip-address:port TCP address, so you need to define as many --tcp options as you have agents and each planner needs to have defined the same --tcp options in the same order.
-Lastly, --tcp-id defines ID of the current agent, counting from 0 to the number of agents minus 1.
+Each agent runs in its own process, so you'll need to run as many `./bin/search` planners as you have agents in your problem.
+The `--tcp` option defines ip-address:port TCP address, so you need to define as many `--tcp` options as you have agents and each planner needs to have defined the same `--tcp` options in the same order.
+Lastly, `--tcp-id` defines ID of the current agent, counting from 0 to the number of agents minus 1.

 So for example to run the multi-agent multi-process planner on driverlog/pfile1 problem from CoDMAP, you need to
-1. Run third-party/translate/translate-factored.sh in the directory with the problem, which will generate two files (for each agent) driver1.proto and driver2.proto.
+1. Run `third-party/translate/translate-factored.sh` in the directory with the problem, which will generate two files (for each agent) `driver1.proto` and `driver2.proto`.
 2. Then you need to choose some available ports and determine the IP address.
-Let's say we will run both agents on the same machine with ports 10000 and 10001.
+Let's say we will run both agents on the same machine with ports `10000` and `10001`.
 3. Run one planner per agent:
 ```sh
   $ ./bin/search --ma-factor --tcp 127.0.0.1:10000 --tcp 127.0.0.1:10001 --tcp-id 0 -p path/to/driver1.proto -o plan0.out -H lm-cut -s astar &